rc2dev/pifi-radio/README.md

 - By request, I added a button to play random music from the MPD library.
 That's the "Random" button.
 Tapping it plays all your music in shuffle mode.
 To skip the current song, just press it again.

 - That's the only library function available on this app.
 Think of that as a bonus.
 Library support is an after-thought on PiFi, and not its main purpose.
-[You can disable this button on the configuration.](#pifi-configuration)
+[You can disable this button in the configuration.](#pifi-configuration)

 ## Demo